1950 Art Association

 Korean Art Grand Award Exhibition

 An art exhibition held seven times from 1970 to 1980 and sponsored by Hankook Ilbo.
-The exhibitions were held in celebration of the 15th anniversary of Hankook Ilbo, and the first was held at the National Museum of Modern and Contemporary Art from June 9 to July 9, 1970.
+The exhibitions were held in celebration of the fifteenth anniversary of Hankook Ilbo, and the first was held at the National Museum of Modern Art, Korea (now MMCA) from June 9 to July 9, 1970.
 A total of about 600 works of East Asian art, Western art, prints, and sculptures were featured.
 116 pieces out of 557 submissions were selected, and 59 works of invited artists were featured.
 A panel of 18 artists and judges participated in an open evaluation, and Kim Whanki’s Where, in What Form, Shall We Meet Again won the first-place prize.
 Starting with the second exhibition, the requirements for submissions were eliminated, and all work was judged through open evaluation.
 From its fifth exhibition, the submission was divided into appointed and general submission.

 Sao Paulo Art Biennial